angus-g/mom6-spurious/writing/paper/introduction.md

 One of the considerations in model development and configuration is then to ensure spurious mixing is minimised.

 ## Advection schemes
 The magnitude of spurious mixing is strongly controlled by the choice of trace advection scheme.

-- define advection scheme, flux limiter

-Much of the focus in reducing spurious mixing has therefore been on horizontal advection, through improving numerical accuracy or the model's subgrid scale representations.
+Much of the focus in reducing spurious mixing has therefore been on horizontal tracer advection, through improving numerical accuracy or the model's subgrid scale representations.
 Some argue that a high-order advection scheme is sufficient to reduce the spurious mixing to acceptable levels (MitGCM 7th order; Daru & Tenaud, 2004).
 This is simply a matter of using a sufficiently high-order polynomial reconstruction to try to capture the overall structure.
 Other advection schemes attempt to preserve the subgrid scale representation of a given field (SOM; Prather, 1986).
 By carrying information about both first and second-order moments, the model is able to exactly reconstruct a field to second order.
 The second-order moment scheme has the issue that it must often be used in conjunction with a flux limiter to ensure against the creation of spurious minima and maxima, which in essence reduces back to a first-order advection scheme.
 Ilicak et al. (2012) suggest that the tracer advection scheme only needs sufficient accuracy before grid-scale noise in velocity becomes the dominant source of spurious mixing.

 ## ALE, the choice of vertical coordinate
 Furthermore, with an open choice of vertical coordinate, it's not clear which is the ideal choice for a specific class of modelling.
 The terrain-following sigma coordinate is often used for coastal modelling, but may present issues with pressure gradient calculation due to strongly sloping coordinate surfaces.
 To keep the advantages of a terrain-following coordinate, but reduce pressure gradient errors and spurious mixing, Hofmeister et al. (2010) formulated an adaptive terrain-following grid.
 Vertical layer positions are modified through a vertical diffusion proportional to shear, stratification and distance from boundaries, whereas the grid is smoothed in the horizontal.
 Another adaptive vertical grid is z-tilde (Leclair & Madec, 2011), which has Lagrangian behaviour to motions on short timescales, but relaxes to a target grid over long timescales to prevent the grid from drifting.
 This is good for allowing the propagation of internal gravity waves.
 A final example in the grid used by the HyCOM model (Bleck, 2002), which adapts to different coordinates depending on location, such as terrain-following near boundaries, or isopycnal at depth.
 In isolation, these coordinates aren't sufficient for ocean modelling, but the combination attempts to preserve the strengths of each.